victorchall/EveryDream/doc/AUTO_CAPTION.md

 ### --q_factor

-An adjustment for the algorithm used.
+An tuning adjustment depending the algorithm used.

 For the default beam 16 algorithm it limits the ability of words and phrases to be repeated.
 Higher value reduces repeated words and phrases.
 0.6-1.4 are sensible values for beam 16.
 Default is 0.8 and works well with the defaulted value min_length of 24.
 Consider using higher values if you use a min_length higher than 24 with beam 16.